Open Accessibility Menu

 • C team: a PGY-3 working with two interns

 • The A team is an opportunity for residents to solidify their clinical knowledge and inpatient practice before taking on supervisory responsibilities.
-Residents work 1-on-1 with a full time clinical hospitalist.
+Residents work 1-on-1 with a full time hospitalist clinician-educators.

 • First inpatient rotations for interns are under the leadership of PGY3s, who have the most experience teaching.
 Later in the year interns work in C teams where they have greater autonomy.